The Enterprise Architecture Practice: Pull yourself out of the dark ages of Digital Innovation

 Jen Nowlin

-Jen has over 20 years of experience connecting people, products and places.
-Broad experience in the business and technology of Internet of Things (IoT), data analytics and cloud systems across multiple industries.
+Strategic business leader with a passion for data value innovation done through collaboration with internal teams, clients and ecosystem partners.
+With over 25 years of industry experience connecting people, products and places, I have broad expertise in the business and technology of enterprise systems, Internet of Things (IoT), data analytics, machine learning (ML) artificial intelligence (AI) and cloud platforms.
 Intrapreneurial change maker who influences and inspires cross-functional teams to make change for the greater good.
-Can often be found on a bike, somewhere in the woods, coaching and playing with other youthful minded humans.

 Jeff Barsness